NickReinlein/GilGoblin/README.md

 ## Technologies
 * The back-end REST API is written in C# (.NET 8)
-* The back-end tests use NUnit3
+* The back-end tests use NUnit and NSubstitute
-* The front-end code uses the React library, written in Typescript (Node 18)
+* The front-end uses React, written in Typescript
 * The front-end tests use Jest
 * There are 5 Docker images (listed below) specific to GilGoblin
 * K6 benchmarks can be optionally run.